Sylt-CSI/variant-protein-prediction/readme.md

     -ifi = A single folder that contains all the pdb files where mutations should be integrated in (Not working properly at the moment.).
     -ifo = A single pdb where mutations should be introduced in.

     -ep = Specify extra file extensions that should be looked for when searching for PDB.
-CIF is not supported by Modeller.
+CIF is not supported by Modeller.(Optional)
     -mm = Give a mutation file that describes which residues at which chain it should mutate.
     -ofo = Output folder where the mutated PDB's will be stored, if nothing specified it will go to the input directory